adap/flower/doc/source/how-to-upgrade-to-flower-next.rst

 Instead of starting a client in code via ``start_client()``, you create a
 |clientapp_link|_ and start it via the command line.
 Instead of starting a server in
 code via ``start_server()``, you create a |serverapp_link|_ and start it via the command line.
-The long-running components of server and client are called SuperLink and SuperNode.
+The long-running components of server and client are called `SuperLink` and `SuperNode`, for more details please see the `Flower Architecture`_.
 The following non-breaking changes that require manual updates and allow you to run your project both in the traditional way and in the Flower Next way:

+.. _flower architecture: explanation-flower-architecture.rst

 |clientapp_link|_
 ~~~~~~~~~~~~~~~~~